 - a comment by André Volkmann

-Every year, after the SPIEL in Essen, a similar picture emerges: there is ranting from full pipes about full halls, about narrow aisles, about sold out games and long queues, about always occupied tables, about offers that are actually not.
-And this year everything is suddenly different: You want to see the sweaty T-shirts of the person in front of you, appreciate the kick in the heels or remember with joy how the publishing staff rolls over your feet with the hand truck.
-You miss the cherished pain that so many trade fair visits cause you in Essen.
-What you can't have, you usually want in particular: in the Corona year 2020 this will probably apply, among other things, to SPIEL, which somehow existed, but somehow also not.
+In every year it follows GAME in Essen a similar picture: people complain at the top of their lungs about full halls, about narrow corridors, about sold-out games and long queues, about tables that are always full, about offers that actually aren't there.
+And this year everything is suddenly different: you wish you could see the sweaty T-shirt of the person in front of you, appreciate the kick in the heels or remember with joy how the publishing staff rolls a hand truck over your feet.
+You miss the cherished pain that many visits to trade fairs in Essen cause you.
+You usually particularly want what you can't have: in the Corona year 2020, this probably applies, among other things, to the SPIEL, which somehow existed, but somehow didn't.

 The game is over at the digital fair.
 The bottom line?
 Not uniform.
 Spin the ropes for the organizers?
 Not fair.
 And by the way, not appropriate either.
 Despite all the justified criticism, the online version of SPIEL also achieved what was previously only expected of the physical event: bringing people who were completely strangers to one another at one table.